-But the rise of specialty coffee isn’t just the return of social cafes.
+But the rise of speciality coffee isn’t just the return of social cafes.
 Small roasters began to research how to find the best beans.
+Throughout the 19th century and much of the 20th, coffee-growing countries sold beans from country to country rather than from farm to roaster.
 New relationships are formed.
-Buyers of specialty green coffee began to hunt for small batches with certificates of origin.
-It is also here that small farms start to win awards and quality honors for their coffee beans.
+Buyers of speciality green coffee began to hunt for small batches with certificates of origin.
+It is also from here that small farms start to win awards and quality honours for their coffee beans.

-Specialty coffee is set, and officially became a paint roller g Monday, Coffee instruments underwent a revolution.
-Drip brewing has replaced the electric coffee machine that was once a staple in most American households and accused many coffee connoisseurs of destroying the flavor.
+Speciality coffee was established and officially became the second wave; coffee equipment also underwent a revolution.
+Drip brewing has replaced the electric coffee machine that was once a staple in most American households and accused by many coffee connoisseurs of destroying the flavour.

 The Art and Craft of Coffee – An Enthusiast’s Guide to Selecting, Roasting, and Brewing Exquisite Coffee, Book by Kevin Sinnott | Chapter 1: Knowing Your Coffee Beans